AbdullahF1111/Telco-Customer-Churn-Analysis-and-Prediction-with-ML-and-NLP/README.md

 ### 🌍 Future Enhancements

 - **Real-time CRM integration** for automated predictions
-- **Advanced NLP** using transformer models for deeper sentiment analysis
 - **SHAP explainability** for feature-level insights
 - **A/B testing framework** for retention offers
 - **Cloud deployment** on AWS/Azure with CI/CD pipeline